jpmvferreira/gwcatalog/README.md

 ## Contributing
 Any discussion, suggestions, pull requests or bug reports are always welcome.
-If you wish to submit you code, pull requests should be targeted towards the dev branch, otherwise, feel free to use this issue section in this repository, or even send me an email.
+If you wish to submit you code, pull requests should be targeted towards the dev branch, otherwise, feel free to use this issue section in this repository for everything else, or even send me an email.

 ## Release cycle
-All versions will have the format X.Y.Z, with the first one being 1.0.0, which will be released as soon as I think both the code and documentation are good enough to be shared.
+All versions will have the format X.Y.Z, with the first one being 1.0.0, which will be released as soon as I think that both the code and the documentation are good enough to be shared.

 Each time that there is an update which does not modify the program behavior (e.g.: documentation, packaging) it will increment Z (e.g.: 1.0.0 -> 1.0.1).